Day-hiking

 If you want to be smart, don't wear any of your hiking clothes again until you've washed them, which sort of turns your clothes into single-use items...because your clothes really might have poison ivy all over them, and then there's the ticks you didn't see (and you need to use hot water, and a hot dryer, once I found a LIVE TICK in the dryer lint trap).
 It may be coincidence, but every time I said "Screw it" and wore the jeans again, I ended up with a tick on me.
 I'm training myself to not immediately claw them off frantically, but instead to grit my teeth, get the tweezers, get a good grip on them as close to my skin as possible and pull slowly until they let go.
 I'm hearing things like you can squish their guts into your flesh if you mess them up while clawing them off, which may be why the bite itches like crazy and gets red and angry and persists for an awful long time (I'm talking weeks.
 Sometimes many weeks.
 And that's not just me.
 I mention ticks and people invariably show me some scar they have from some bite that lasted two months).
 However I get them off me, I've taken to holding a hydrogen peroxide-soaked cotton ball on the bite site right before and after, which doesn't seem to make any difference at all in how long the bite lasts, as far as I can tell, but seems like a good idea.
 I hate ticks.
 I respect them for being great at what they do, but I still hate them.

 Tick edit: I am 100% sold on permethrin now.
-Since I started wearing permethrin-treated clothes I have not had one tick on me in all the hours and miles of hikes I've hiked, going on five years now.
+Since I started wearing permethrin-treated clothes I have not had one tick on me in all the hours and miles of hikes I've hiked, starting in 2013.
 I use the .05% spray-on version.
 Lasts for six weeks or six launderings.
 I should be a rep for the company.
 I hike with utter confidence, crashing through waist-high brush now, and I don't get ticks.
-I swear I have never used anything that really worked to keep ticks off, including 100% DEET.
+Oh, I've seen them on my clothes, but they die and fall off (or I get the duct tape out and make them stop).
+I swear I have never used anything that really worked to keep ticks off, including DEET.
 Believe me, I didn't want to use permethrin, but nothing else really worked, and it's on my clothes, not my skin, and tick-borne diseases are awful, and spreading.

 Packing tape for pulling them off works on clothes okay, not on skin (unless they're not attached yet).
 Even better, though, a very clever friend showed me his portable duct-tape (the stickiest substance known to man)--he just wound it around an old credit card.
 I made mine by starting from nothing and making a roll with no core.
 I made it about an inch thick.
 And somebody else suggested just slapping a length of it on your pants, and pulling it off to use as needed, then sticking it back on your pants!
 I also saw someone who put it all around the top edge of her rubber boots, and it was absolutely covered with ticks later.
 I still carry some tape, but the permethrin kills them now, so I just let them wander around on my clothes until they die.
 I'm not usually like this, but I really hate ticks.